Glossary

 Learn more

-At its core, a Random Forest operates by constructing a multitude of decision trees during the training phase.
-For a classification problem, the output of the Random Forest is the class selected by most trees.
-For a regression problem, the prediction is the average or mean prediction of the individual trees.
-This approach leverages the principle of "wisdom of the crowd," where a diverse set of models collectively makes more accurate predictions.
+For a classification problem, the final output of the Random Forest is the class selected by the majority vote of all individual trees.
+For a regression problem, the prediction is typically the average prediction of the individual trees.
+This approach leverages the "wisdom of the crowd," where a diverse set of models collectively makes more accurate predictions and significantly reduces the risk of overfitting, a common issue with single decision trees.

 Several key aspects define a Random Forest: